syntasso/kratix-marketplace/istio/README.md

 ```

+Istio is not being provided as-a-Service with this Promise.
+Therefore, there's no Resource Request: installing the Promise suffice to get Istio installed.

 To enable Istio sidecar inject in pods in your namespace, run the following
 command while targeting the worker cluster:
 ```